Till Lindemann: Music

 Lindemann is not a stranger to injury, as he mentioned in Rammstein's early career that he'd gotten burned several times with unprofessionally rigged pyrotechnics.
 At a performance in Sweden in 2005, he received a knee injury on stage when keyboardist Flake accidentally ran into him while riding a Segway PT.
 This injury caused several tour dates in Asia to be cancelled.

 In 2005, five Rammstein albums received platinum awards and the band also received the "World Sales Awards" for over 10 million sold copies worldwide.

 During the filming of the band's music video for "Ich tu dir weh", Lindemann wanted a light put in his mouth to create a visually stunning effect.
 Bandmate Paul Landers suggested that he use a flesh colored wire and run it along his cheek to shine a light into his mouth from the outside.
 Lindemann refused, and instead opted to have a surgical incision in his left cheek, so that a light could be fed into his mouth directly, and largely out of sight.

 There is a specific performance move of Lindemann's, dubbed "The Till Hammer".
 This move is where he bends his knees, beats his thigh with a fist in a hammering motion while turning his head from side to side.
 On occasion, Flake has been seen to parody the move onstage.
 Unlike most frontmen, Lindemann stated in an interview that he does not like being looked at while on stage, and would wear sunglasses to block out views of the audience.

 The main purpose of the band's signature pyrotechnics has also been stated to actually be a tool in taking the audience's attention away from Lindemann, whilst doubling as a spectacle for the audience.
 Lindemann often opts to just look directly at the mixing booth in the center of the crowd, except when directly interacting with an audience member.
 In 2011, Roadrunner Records listed Lindemann at number 50 of the 50 greatest metal frontmen of all time.
-In 2013, Lindemann's second poetry book, In stillen Nächten was published.
-He commented on the poetry, saying "The vast majority of my poems could have been written a few hundred years earlier."

 On his 52nd birthday (4 January 2015), it was announced that Lindemann would start a new project with Peter Tägtgren named Lindemann.
 The band released their debut album Skills in Pills in June 2015.
 On 22 November 2019, Lindemann released their second album, F&M.